 On the Search interface side, Splunk employs a Search Head, a Splunk instance with specific functions for searching.
 ELK uses Kibana, an open source data visualization platform.
 When it comes to creating visualizations, in my opinion, Splunk makes Kibana look plain.
 (Note: It is possible to use Grafana to connect to ELK to visualize data.
 Some believe Grafana visualizations are richer than Kibana).
 With recent versions of Kibana, you also have Timelion, a time series data visualizer.

 For querying, while Splunk uses their proprietary SPL (Splunk Porcessing Lanugage, with syntax that resembles SQL-like statements with Unix Pipe), ELK uses Query DSL with underlying JSON formatted syntax.

 Let me summarize the technical info in the table below.

 Both Splunk and ELK are fundamentally very sound in Technology.
 Though one can argue one way or the other, the longevity of these two products in the marketplace prove that they both are indeed superior in their own way.
 However, Splunk differs in the crucial Schema on read technology.

 With Schema on read, there is minimal processing required before indexing.
-In fact you can throw anything at Splunk as long as Splunk can determine the Host, Source (File where data is coming from) and Source Type (a meta field that helps Splunk to determine the type of the log file, manually/automatically determined).
-The fields are generally determined ONLY at the search time.
+In fact you can throw anything at Splunk as long as Splunk can determine the Host, Source (File where data is coming from) and Source Type (a meta field that helps Splunk to determine the type of the log file, manually/automatically determined), it can ingest and index the data just fine.
+Most fields in the data are generally determined ONLY at the search time.

 However, with ELK, you must provide the field mapping ahead of time (before indexing).
 One can certainly argue that this is not necessarily bad.
 But I’m going to leave it up to the community to decide.